uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    * Bring a set of hex screwdrivers.
    * Bring your own solder.
+   * Bring cable ties
+   * Bring longer screws to mount PSB to drone frame
-   * Bring Electric Tape and Zipties.
+   * Bring the battery to test circuit and motors

    ## Pictures